Type below to Search on our Website

 The Patrol Division

 The Patrol Division of Emergency Service is a division of the Castle Pines Homes Association and is structured to operate similar to a city police department.
-ES patrol officers travel in marked patrol cars equipped with emergency equipment.
-Patrol Officers are scheduled throughout a 24 hour period, seven days a week to provide a safe and secure for people to live and work in.
+ES Patrol Officers travel in marked patrol cars equipped with emergency equipment.
+Patrol Officers are scheduled throughout a 24-hour period, seven days a week to provide a safe and secure for people to live and work.
 CPES is able to respond to any call for service anywhere within the Village.

 Some of the services provided by the CPES Patrol Division include:

-- Patrolling all areas of the Village to deter, detect and eliminate mischievous and/or criminal activity.
+- Patroling all areas of the Village to deter, detect and eliminate mischievous and/or criminal activity.

 - Enforcing the Title 42 of the Colorado Revised Statutes (Uniform Traffic Code), as adopted by the Castle Pines Homes Association.